 Science educators use the Pioreactor to show their students hands-on biology

-A pillar of biotech is understanding and scaling cell culture technology.
-This pillar has massive possibilities for our future too.
-For example, extracting biofuels from algae farms, and recent developments in cellular agriculture (cultured meats) will disrupt what we eat.
-Computer-aided protein design is happening now, and the scaling of production and extraction from microbial cells is still an engineering challenge.
+For example, extracting biofuels from algae farms, cellular agriculture will disrupt what we eat, and so on.
 Students want to see the "full-stack" of biology today: book-led principles and hands-on practices.

 The Pioreactor is a great teaching aid to demonstrate both the principles and modern practices of microbiology and biotech.
-You can use it to study topics like microbial growth stages, fermentation, microbial resistance to antibiotics, to evolution.
-The Pioreactor can be deployed for many in-class experiments and tutorials, see below for some examples.
+You can use it to study topics like microbial growth stages, fermentation, enzyme reactions, microbial resistance to antibiotics, and evolution.
+The Pioreactor can be deployed for many in-class experiments and tutorials.

 High school level curriculum